-Suggested Change: We request that Section 2 Item 3 be eliminated from the document; this principle should be eliminated from all "shall" aspects of the proposed REGDOC.
+Suggested Change: We request that Section 2 Item 3 be eliminated from the document; this principle should be eliminated from all "shall" aspects of the proposed REG.

-ADDITIONAL COMMENTS - Additional Comments are those comments on the proposed REGDOC items that are deemed to either:
+Additional Comments - Additional Comments are those comments on the proposed REGDOC items that are deemed to either:

-- 1. modify terminology to that agreed to by industry representatives to better reflect current vernacular; or - 2. add clarity to concepts not universally interpreted in the same manner by industry representatives; or - 3. increase consistency of terminology throughout the document; or - 4. eliminate repetitive or redundant content; or - 5. further and fully implement comments / requests / recommendations already identified as Industry Major Comments.
+- modify terminology to that agreed to by industry representatives to better reflect current vernacular; or - 2. add clarity to concepts not universally interpreted in the same manner by industry representatives; or - 3. increase consistency of terminology throughout the document; or - 4. eliminate repetitive or redundant content; or - 5. further and fully implement comments / request / recommendations already identified in Industry Major Comments.